Samratkashipathi/samrat.github.io/blogs/bloom_filter/bloom_filter.md

 - h2("word") % 10 = 4
 - h3("word") % 10 = 7

-We set 2,4 and 7th bits in the bloom filter
+We would set the 2nd, 4th, and 7th bits in the Bloom filter to 1.

 ## Querying